Metadata-Lab/Linked_Archives_Wikibase/mediawiki_install.md

-# Installation Procedure for MediaWiki and Wikibase: Ubuntu 18.04
+# Installing MediaWiki on Ubuntu 18.04

-## Installing MediaWiki

 Login to the server where MediaWiki will be hosted.